hwdsl2/setup-ipsec-vpn/README.md

 A cloud server, virtual private server (VPS) or dedicated server, with an install of:

 - Ubuntu 24.04, 22.04 or 20.04
-- Debian 12, 11 or 10
+- Debian 12 or 11
-- CentOS 7 or CentOS Stream 9
+- CentOS Stream 9
 - Rocky Linux or AlmaLinux 9/8
 - Oracle Linux 9, 8 or 7
 - Amazon Linux 2